 However, light snacks such as olives, nuts, cheese and bread are acceptable since they leave enough room for the main course.
 Cocktail hour is usually a time for people to get their first drink, take wedding photos, and walk around while getting acquainted with other guests at the wedding.

-Also known as appetizers or starters, this is the first substantial dish you are likely to be served with at a wedding featuring Italian food.
+Antipasti is one of the best appetizers for an Italian dinner. this is the first substantial dish you are likely to be served with at a wedding featuring Italian food.
 In some cases, it is served while people are still mingling.
 You can either have a single course meal or a mixture of different foods.
 Other appetizers include mushrooms, ham and melon, grilled seafood, smoked salmon, shrimp cocktail, bruschetta and bread accompanied by a variety of Italian cheese.

 If the wedding is taking place during the summer or other warm months of the year, you can serve refreshing Italian appetizers like the shrimp cocktail.
 Depending on the setup you choose for your wedding, you can either decide to have the waiters walk with trays around the reception serving the appetizers to guests, or set up a food bar where guests can go and help themselves.